kubotal/kad-doc/kad/docs/guide/270-dependencies.md

 If we examine how the three components from the previous chapter are deployed, we observe that they are deployed independently at two levels:

-- KAD generates the three Helm releases in an undetermined order.
+- KAD generates the three `helmReleases` upfront, in an undetermined order.
 - FluxCD performs the corresponding deployments in parallel, with no concept of order or dependency.

-If the system works, it is because the applications are well-designed and operate with a retry logic until they function correctly.
+If the system works, it is because the applications are well-designed and operate with a retry logic until they reach a stable state.

-However, this approach can have its limitations.
+However, this approach have its limitations.
 This is why KAD introduces a dependency system between deployments.

 FluxCD allows the definition of dependencies between `helmReleases`.
 KAD leverages this feature internally but adds an abstraction: the concept of `role`.

-A deployment can fulfill one (or multiple) roles.
-Similarly, it can depend on one or more roles.
+A deployment can fulfill one (or multiple) `roles`.
+Similarly, it can depend on one or more `roles`.

 This abstraction provides much greater flexibility.
 For example, an application that exposes a web service outside the cluster depends on the presence of an ingress controller.
 It will therefore depend on a role named `ingress`, regardless of whether this is provided by `nginx`, `Traefik`, `Kong`, or another solution.

 The provided role can be defined at the level of a `componentRelease` but also at the `component` level.
-In the latter case, it applies to all `componentReleases` using that component.
+In the latter case, it applies to all `componentReleases` using that `component`.

 Similarly, dependencies can be defined at the `componentRelease` level or at the `component` level.

-Here is an updated version of our Redis stack, implementing this new functionality:
+Here is an updated version of our Redis stack, implementing this new feature:

 ???+ abstract "storehouse/redis-stack-3.yaml"